Skip to main content

 • left: The title is aligned to the left of the header.

-• scrollMode: The scrolling behaviour of the stream container.
+• scrollMode: The scrolling behavior of the stream container.
 Possible values are:

 • snap: Default value.
 The stream container snaps between cards when scrolling.